Attendance & Short Term Independent Study

 A short-term independent study agreement is a legal contract between the parent, teacher, school principal and the student, which all parties must sign prior to the student's first day gone.
+There is an exception to this requirement if the student is absent due to testing Covid-positive (please call the Weathersfield office as soon as the student receives a positive disgnosis to discuss).
 Failure to complete the signatory requirements will nullify the contract, and the student will not have the opportunity to receive attendance credit for the days absent from school.
 Parent, teacher, and principal signatures will be obtained via an electronic contract.
 The student will sign a hard copy of the contract.
-Parents should bring their child(ren) into the front office within the week prior to departure so that the child may sign the contract and receive verbal instructions regarding the completion of their assignments.
+Parents should bring their child(ren) into the front office after school the day prior to departure so that the child may sign the contract and receive verbal instructions regarding the completion of their assignments.

 In order to receive attendance credit for each day gone via STIS contract, the student must complete ALL the assignments on each respective day.
 Should the student fail to complete all assignments on each day, then the student will not receive attendance credit for that day.

 How do I set up an STIS for my student?

 - Please contact the Weathersfield Front Office.
 Contact with the front office must be made in person or via phone call a MINIMUM of four (4) school days prior to the last day student is at school before trip departure.
 EXAMPLE: If the student's last day at school before trip departure is a Thursday, then the parent must contact the office in person or by phone no later than the Friday prior to departure.
 It is highly recommended to provide as much advance notice as possible to insure enough time to process the contract.
 Parental requests sent via email may not be received in a timely manner and are not guaranteed.

 - Sign the electronic contract promptly once received.
 It will route to the teacher and principal only after the contract is first signed by the parent.